Board of Directors

 Expertise: College Complementary Currency Programs & Economic Advisor to the Sustainable Communities Institute

-He is also the President of the Global Institute for Sustainable Prosperity and recently served as an Associate Professor of economics at Denison University where he ran a student based complementary currency program called the Denison Volunteer Dollar Program (DVD).
+Fadhel Kaboub is the President of the Global Institute for Sustainable Prosperity and an Associate Professor of economics at Denison University (on leave).
+At Denison Dr. Kaboub runs a student based complementary currency program called the Denison Volunteer Dollar Program (DVD).
 His focus has been on the fiscal and monetary policy dimensions of job creation programs.

 He is a widely published author and his recent work has been presented at prestigious institutions including the Harvard Kennedy School of Government, Harvard Law School, Cornell University, Columbia University, Sorbonne University, and the National University of Singapore.
 Some of his recent media commentaries on employment, development, finance, and the Middle East economies have appeared in the Financial Times, Al-Ahram Weekly, Radio France Internationale, National Public Radio, New Inquiry, BBC Mundo, Carta Maior, Diwan TV, Saudi Gazette, Le Quotidien, and La Presse.